majianjia/nnom/README.md

 It supports both sequential and functional API.

-The above shows a sequential model.
+The above codes shows how a sequential model is built, compiled, and ran.

-Detail documentation comes later.

 ## Functional Model
 Functional APIs are much more flexible.
 An example is shown in [uci-inception example](https://github.com/majianjia/nnom/tree/master/examples/uci-inception)